Hrxn/Pwsh/README.md

   All platforms that are not Windows should be considered untested so far.
 - Scratching my own itch.
   The reason this came into existence.
-- Moving to Markdown based external help someday (PlatyPS)
+- Moving to Markdown based external help someday (PlatyPS).
+- No trailing whitespace.
+Ever.

 #### Non-Goals:
-- Replicating functionality that already exists within the shell (poof, so many old scripts not needed anymore)
+- Replicating functionality that already exists within the shell (poof, so many old scripts not needed anymore).
 - Competing with already established solutions or applications that already fit their purpose very well and solve their tasks.
-- GUI usage, even in the distant future, although possible with PowerShell
+- GUI usage, even in the distant future, although possible with PowerShell.
 - Ugly optimizations and performance hacks.
 - Excessive hand-holding.
   I'm serious, do not expect to be spoonfed here.
+I'm trying to make these easily usable, but there is a line.
   If you don't know how to use CLI programs, or how to properly set up your environment variables, you are wrong here.